GabrielQSherman/Introduction-to-APIs/RESTAPI1-30-2020/README.md

 install the package 'debug' this will allow the program to log to the console more dynamicly than with console.log in this program I require debug twice to have one set up debug logs pertaining to startup and one for logs pertaining to my database. then before I start my applicataion i can choose what logs i want to be displayed or not displayed in the console.

+install the package 'pug' this will send dynamic html pages to the client and will handle everything that is stored in the views folder